waruc/waruc-ios/README.md

   - Autonomous connections between iOS application and OBD BLE.

 - [Database Connection Built w/ Firebase](https://firebase.google.com/)
   - Quick, secure, easy to setup and manage.
+Easy to update ERD and subsequent database.
-  - Easy to update ERD and subsequent database.
+  - Built in Authentication services and encryption of data.
   - Extremely scalable and adaptable to new and varying datatypes.
 Created with growth of the system after the pilot program in mind.

 - Design Choices